Squarespace vs Shopify: Which Website Builder Is Right for Your Business?

 SEO and Marketing Tools

 Squarespace includes solid SEO features out of the box—auto-generated sitemaps, clean URLs, mobile responsiveness, and image optimisation.
-You can edit meta titles/descriptions and link your site with Google Search Console.
+Optimizing your site for search engines is crucial for visibility, and both platforms offer tools for search engine optimization.
+Both Squarespace and Shopify allow you to edit meta tags, including meta titles and descriptions, to improve your search engine rankings.
+You can also link your site with Google Search Console.

 Shopify, on the other hand, includes everything Squarespace does and then some: